Sculpt a Legendary Prediction Model with Kriging

 Now that you have the Geostatistical Wizard open, kriging is under the geostatistical methods.
-Mentioned earlier, this is because you build your optimal prediction surface with a semivariogram and can estimate a measure of confidence of how likely that prediction will be true.
+As mentioned earlier, this is because you build your optimal prediction surface with a semivariogram and can estimate a measure of confidence of how likely that prediction will be true.

 Notice how if you select a single input, it’s simply kriging.
 But when you add a second variable, it suddenly becomes co-kriging.

-If you have 2 or more variables that are related like how precipitation changes in mountain areas, then you can add elevation data as a covariate to rainfall amounts.
-In this case, you can improve prediction with secondary information.
+If you have 2 or more variables that are related to how precipitation changes in mountain areas, then you can add elevation data as a covariate to rainfall amounts.
+In this case, you can improve the prediction with secondary information.